UnitConversion/unitConversion/documents/general/latmodref.rst

         name:       [optional] code name to generate a model
         algorithm:  [optional] algorithm to generate a model

     The client can search by either name, and/or algorithm.
-However, if both name and algorithm are not given, then the client raises an exception, and returns a **HTTP/404** error.
+However, if both name and algorithm are not given, then the client raises an exception, and returns an **HTTP/404** error.

     **Result data structure**: ::